Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

         leads us to the examples shown in the following section.

-??? quote "Regular imports within Javascript"
+??? example "Regular imports within Javascript"

     All other examples of importing without a separate `<script src="...">` requires asynchronous javascript features, which should be